Sima214/esochrom/layout_constants/README.md

 ## configurable-layout

-This patches exposes the layout constants to the user, through a binary file and loads it at startup.
+This patches exposes the layout constants to the user, through an ini file which gets loaded at startup.

 This way they are not compile time constants, just runtime constants.